DusanKasan/Knapsack/README.md

 ```

 #### from(array|Traversable|callback $input)
 Collection::from is a static alias of the default constructor.
+This is the preferred way to create a Collection.

 ```php
 $collection = Collection::from([1, 2, 3]);